chromelyapps/Chromely/Documents/registering_resource_handlers.md

 A registered url scheme must be matched to custom resource handler.
 If no resource handler is provided, Chromely uses the provided [default handler](https://github.com/chromelyapps/Chromely/blob/master/src/Chromely/Browser/Handlers/DefaultResourceSchemeHandler.cs).

 Registering a custom scheme requires creating both a custom scheme handler and custom scheme handler factory.
-The factory is then registered with the IOC container.
+The factory and custom scheme handler are then registered with the IOC container.

 Custom scheme handler factory: